Conformal transformation on metric measure spaces: Introduction

 hold $\mm$-a.e. . \item [5)] (Covariant derivative, Proposition \ref{Cov})

 \end{itemize}

-We say that a metric measure space $M=(X ,\d, \mm)$ has Sobolev-to-Lipschitz property if: for any function $f\in W^{1,2}(X)$ such that $|\D f| \in L^\infty$, we can find a Lipschitz continuous function $\bar{f}$ such that $f=\bar{f}$ $\mm$-a.e. and $\Lip (\bar{f})=\esup ~{|\D f|}$.
-The Sobolev-to-Lipschitz property is one of the most important properties in studying metric measure spaces (see \cite{GH-W} for example), since it is a basic hypothesis to apply Bakry-\'Emery theory on metric measrue space (see \cite{AGS-B}).
-In Proposition \ref{lemma-4}, we prove that the conformal transform preserves Sobolev-to-Lipschitz property.
+We say that a metric measure space $M=(X ,\d, \mm)$ has Sobolev-to-Lipschitz property if for any $f\in W^{1,2}(X)$ with $|\D f| \in L^\infty$, there exits a Lipschitz continuous function $\bar{f}$ such that $f=\bar{f}$ $\mm$-a.e. and $\Lip (\bar{f})=\esup ~{|\D f|}$.
+The Sobolev-to-Lipschitz property is an important property which links metric and differential structure (see \cite{G-S} and \cite{GH-W}).
+It is also a pre-requisite to apply Bakry-\'Emery theory on metric measrue space (see \cite{AGS-B}).
+In Proposition \ref{lemma-4}, we prove that the conformal transformation preserves Sobolev-to-Lipschitz property.

-\begin{proposition}[Sobolev-to-Lipschitz property, Proposition \ref{lemma-4}] Let $M$ be a $\rcdkn$ metric measure space where $N <\infty$, and $M'$ be a conformally transformed space with continuous and bounded conformal factors.
+\begin{proposition}[Sobolev-to-Lipschitz property] Let $M$ be a $\rcdkn$ metric measure space, where $N <\infty$.
+The space $M'$ is constructed by conformal transformation with continuous and bounded conformal factors.
 Then $M'$ satisfies the Sobolev-to-Lipschitz property. \end{proposition}

-The second part of our work is to study the curvature dimension condition of $\rcdkn$ space under conformal transformation.
-It can be seen that the estimate of curvature-dimension condition of the new space is extremely difficult to study, using the original definiiton of Lott-Sturm-Villani.
-One possible way to deal with this problem is to construct a transform formula similar to \eqref{eq:conformal}.
-In \cite{S-R} Sturm defines the abstract Ricci tensor, and studies its conformal transformation under some smoothness sumptions.
-The current work is to apply the results on differential structure of $\rcdkn$ spaces , which is developed in \cite{G-N} (and \cite{H-R}), to prove Sturm's result in the case of $\rcdkn$ which is a lower-regular situation.
+In the second part of this paper, we study the curvature dimension condition under conformal transformation.
+This problem is difficult to handle using Lott-Sturm-Villani's original definition.
+One possible method to conquer this difficulty is to construct a formula similar to \eqref{eq:conformal}.
+In \cite{S-R} Sturm defines an abstract Ricci tensor, and studies its conformal transformation under some smoothness assumptions.
+In this work we apply the results about differential structure on $\rcdkn$ spaces, which is studied in \cite{G-N} (and \cite{H-R}), to prove Sturm's result on $\rcdkn$ space.
 In Theorem \ref{th-conformal} we extend the formula \eqref{eq:conformal} to $\rcdkn$ spaces.
-As an application, we obtain an estimate of the curvature-dimension condition of conformally transformed space.
-It can be seen that the use of Ricci tensor (in replace of Bochner inequality) developed in \cite{G-N} (and \cite{H-R}) offers us a better curvature-dimension estimate.
+As an application, we obtain an estimate of the curvature-dimension condition under conformal transformation.